diegoleonardoro/Chicago--L--station/README.md

 Please see the only Python notebook of this repository to see the process for these calculations and also other data wrangling steps that I took.
 The Python notebook may need to be reloaded several times, as it is long.

-<h2>Choose a specific business and tell us which business you chose.
+<h2> 3.
+Choose a specific business and tell us which business you chose.
 Imagine you’re helping that business owner in Chicago and s/he is looking to open a new location.</h2>

 I chose a theatre that showcases independent and foreign movies called Landmark's Century Centre Cinema.
 This theatre currently has a location in 2828 North Clark Street at Diversey.
 I analyzed the provided L train ridership data to understand transit patterns of the are where the theatre currently has a location.